ADominguezes/adom-demo-properties/README.md

 # \<adom-demo-properties\>

-is a component created for to be used in other demo components with properties
+Is a component created for to be used in other demo components with properties

-this component uses the structure of your demo for create a menu with the differents demos

 ## Structure

-In all the separate blocks, it is necessary to apply an id for each block, this id must be `view` followed by a number that starts at 0
+With this component you can see your component demo and change his properties, this show the result of component.

 __example__